History of California (1900–present): Central Valley Project

 Imperial Dam was built to replace the Laguna Diversion Dam, built in 1901–1915, which was the first dam and reclamation project on the Colorado River.
 Imperial Dam was built with three sections; the gates of each section hold back the water to help divert the water towards the desilting plant.
 Three giant desilting basins and 72 770 ft scrapers hold and desilt the water; the removed silt is carried away by six sludge pipes running under the Colorado River that dump the sediment into the California sluiceway, which returns the silt to the Colorado River.
 The water is now directed back towards one of the three sections which divert the water into one of the three channels.
 About 90% of the volume of the Colorado River is diverted into the canals at this location.
-Diversions can top 40000 cuft per second—more than 50 times the flow of the Rio Grande.
+Diversions can top 40000 ft3 per second—more than 50 times the flow of the Rio Grande.

 The Gila River and the Yuma Project aqueduct branch off toward Arizona, while the All-American Canal branches southwards for 37 mi before reaching its headworks on the California border and bending west toward the Imperial Valley.

 View of the 15 km Coachella Canal (part of the All-American Canal) just west of Yuma, Arizona; north is to the upper right.

 The All-American Canal is an 80 mi aqueduct in southeastern California.
 It conveys water from the Colorado River into the Imperial Valley and to nine cities.
 It is the Imperial Valley's only water source, and replaced the Alamo Canal, which was located mostly in Mexico.
 The Imperial Dam, about 30 mi northeast of Yuma, Arizona, on the Colorado River, diverts water into the All-American Canal, which runs to just west of Calexico, California, before its last branch heads mostly north into the Imperial Valley.
 Five smaller canals branching off the All-American Canal move water into the Imperial Valley.
 These canal systems irrigate up to 630000 acre of good cropland and have made possible a greatly increased crop yield in this area, originally one of the driest on earth.
-It is the largest irrigation canal in the world, carrying a maximum of 26155 cuft/s.
+It is the largest irrigation canal in the world, carrying a maximum of 26155 ft3/s.
 Agricultural runoff from the All-American Canal drains into the Salton Sea.
 The All-American Canal runs parallel to the Mexico–United States border for several miles.

 The Sacramento Deep Water Ship Channel (also known as the "Sacramento River Deep Water Ship Channel" or "SRDWSC") is a canal from the Port of Sacramento to the Sacramento River, which flows into San Francisco Bay.
 It was completed by the United States Army Corps of Engineers in 1963.
 The channel is about 30 ft deep, 200 ft wide, and 43 mi long.